To Lead: Manage, Reframe, and Relish Reality

 Success is never static, and never up and to the right.
 Plan accordingly.

 Onward Brave Ones.

-*NOTE: as far as I can tell you won't avoid getting knocked in the mouth, but if your putting yourself out there continually you will surely learn how to respond in a much quicker, efficient, powerful way.
+AUTHOR'S NOTE: as far as I can tell you won't avoid getting knocked in the mouth, but if you're putting yourself out there continually you will surely learn how to respond in a much quicker, efficient, powerful way.
 Instead of should-haves or what-ifs or if-onlys, just keep pushing higher up and deeper in.
 As this guy I know from the internet once encouraged me: “[It] gets better over time, especially as some footholds start working out.
 Keep clogging along."